-- Most companies in the SV 150 would meet the new standard affecting California-based public companies set out by a new law mandating inclusion of women on boards of directors in 2019 (page 14).
+Most companies in the SV 150 met the initial 2019 standard affecting California-based public companies set out by SB 826, which mandates inclusion of women on boards of directors.

-- However, our data show that most SV 150 companies will need to add women to meet the law’s 2021 standard.
+- Our data show that 57% of SV 150 companies will need to add women to meet the law’s increased 2021 standards.

-- Most companies in the S&P 100—all of which have boards with six or more directors—would meet the 2021 standard, with only 24% of this cohort having fewer than three women on their boards (the requirement for boards of six or more directors; page 16).
+- Most companies in the S&P 100 — all of which have boards with six or more directors — would meet the 2021 standard, with only 14% of this cohort having fewer than three women on their boards (the requirement for boards of six or more directors).

 - Larger companies by revenue and market capitalization tend to have larger boards and executive management teams, which tend to be more diverse.